-Resources such as memory, CPU (virtual sockets and cores), and storage (HDD/SSD) should be efficiently allocated at virtual machine creation time.
+Resources such as memory, CPU (virtual sockets/cores), and storage (HDD/SSD) should be efficiently allocated at virtual machine creation time.
+Allocating adequate resources to the Virtual Appliance/Data tier ensures timely completion of workload and system.
+It is recommended to dedicate cores and memory to the virtual appliance by not using resource pools or over committing memory.